 - You don’t need a telescope or other special equipment to benefit from Sky Lights.
 Binoculars can be useful, and most any type will work fine.
 The only “experiments” suggested relate to visual observations.

 - My Links page contains additional resources you might find useful.
-I’ve reviewed all of them for pedagogical value and classroom suitability.
+I’ve reviewed them all for pedagogical value and classroom suitability.
 I try to avoid commercial sites with ad content.
-You can trust my links.
+You can trust the links.

 If you want to use Sky Lights as more than just a reading assignment, say, for written reports, I recommend citation exploration as a requirement.
 Most Sky Lights posts contain links to outside resources and/or earlier posts.
 Any post can stand on its own as an educational tool, but for greater depth these links will be useful.
 Most links access government or academic institutions, but now that Wikipedia has matured I’ve been using it more often.
 For a student research assignment, consider using this template.

 Some educators reported using Sky Lights as source material for student-generated tests.
 Students are asked to write a specified number of multiple choice questions (with an answer key) based on post content.
 Tests are exchanged in class using any number of protocols, students complete each other’s tests, and grading is done by the students themselves.